×

 There are two primary varieties of throat cancer:

-• Pharyngeal cancer – Your nose and oesophagus are connected by a tube called your throat (pharynx).
-Food travels through your oesophagus from the back of your throat to your abdomen.
+• Pharyngeal Cancer – Your nose and esophagus are connected by a tube called your throat (pharynx).
+Food travels through your esophagus from the back of your throat to your abdomen.

 Doctors further segment these groups by identifying them geographically.
 You could develop pharyngeal carcinoma if you: